ktchl/ktchl/README.md

 - 🤔 I am available to discuss projects
 - 📫 How to reach me: https://www.linkedin.com/in/kenny-tanchaleune/

-- ⚡ Fun fact: I started in the field of electronics, and now I love Python...
+- ⚡ Fun fact: I started in the field of embedded systems, and now I love Python programming...